A headshot of Dr. Raymond Ng with dark green glasses, short black hair, and a blue collared shirt against a black backgroun.

 Photo by Kyrani Kanavaros

-Can AI cure our ailing healthcare system?
+A hi-tech cure for our ailing healthcare system

 Raymond Ng is using NLP to streamline complex processes and improve patient outcomes.